 Cambridge District Scout Archive

-In an era when men and boys wore jackets button hole badges were commonplace.
+In an era when men and boys wore jackets lapel or button hole badges were commonplace.
 They were designed to be inserted in the button hole, not pinned.
 My father was the proud owner of a full set of football positions issued by The Arsenal.
 Those above are held in the Cambridge Archive.

 1928 7th Cambridge Court of Honour ‘Speaking of button hole badges Barrett said that on account of the advent of certain badges of a bible class the scout button hole badges were not being worn by certain members of the troop’.
-The expectation was, clearly, that members of the Troop identified themselves with a button hole badge.
+The expectation was, as above, that members of the Troop identified themselves with a button hole badge.
 There being only one button hole in a jacket lapel conflict occurred.

 JWR Archivist Jan 2020